jackmott/LinqFaster/README.md

 # LinqFaster
-A set of extension methods for array and `List<T>` that are faster and allocate less.
+A set of extension methods for array and `List<T>` that are faster and allocate less, making them more appropriate for mobile, big data, science, gamedev, and everything because wasting cpu cycles is a sin, and hateful.

 This eventually will cover all the Linq extension methods that are appropriate, and then some.
 I plan to add SIMD versions where appropriate, in place array Select, minBy and maxBy etc.

 # Features